 Defenses Against a DUI for Commercial Drivers

 It is possible to fight a DUI charge and, in many cases, win.
 There are several approaches your DUI lawyer can take when combatting impaired driving charges.
-The most common is to object to the accuracy of the breathalyzer test or blood test that was used to assess your blood alcohol level.
+The most common is to object to the accuracy of the breathalyzer or blood test used to assess your blood alcohol level.

 This is a very effective tactic in CDL cases because so many of them involve low BAC levels.
 In addition, chemical tests have a margin of error, and that margin could make the difference between DUI and freedom.
 A skilled attorney will know these facts and use them to your advantage.